New Student Advising

 - Choose several alternate courses in case the chosen courses are full.

 Our Registrar’s Office goes through each student’s course selection individually, working diligently to try and get students their top course choices.
 These hand-crafted schedules are just one example of how we consider and value each and every student.
-Course registrations for spring will be processed on a rolling basis, closely following your advising meeting.
-You will be able to see your final schedule in AccessLVC.
+Course registrations for fall will be processed throughout the summer and will be available in mid-August.
+You will be able to see your final schedule in AccessLVC; students will be notified once course schedules are released.

 Before You Arrive